Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Bunker tanks

-Bunker tanks are to store lube oil and fuels.
-These lube oils are used for lubrication merely for the safer operation of all machinery, while fuel is there for emergency operations.
+Bunker tanks are used to store lube oil and fuels.
+These lube oils are used for lubrication to safely operate all machinery, while fuel is there for emergency operations.
+As these are flammable, they are stored in ignition-prone places.

 Keel